carlosviniciusfernandes/banking_hub/README.md

 This a simple bank aggregation python application for displaying info from different banks in a uniform format, working like a personal _banking hub_ for the user.
 The ideia is that each integrated bank may have a different response format when pulling information from it.
 The application translates and displays that info into a particular format.

-Code wise, the application is very simple, it doesn't require any external python packages, or that you build a virtual env just for it.
+Code wise, the application is very simple, it doesn't require any external python packages (unless the `TkView` is used), or that you build a virtual env just for it.
 It is only necessary that your system has python 3.7 or newer verions of python.

 ---
 ###  External Packages / Dependencies